 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1100D and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the 1100D and the X1D have been discontinued, but can regularly be found used on ebay.
 The 1100D was replaced by the Canon 1200D, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Hasselblad X1D Manual.
+Further information on the features and operation of the 1100D and X1D can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Hasselblad X1D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Hasselblad X1D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.